Toxic Substances Control Act (TSCA) Reform Efforts

 Reporting Requirements Beginning with the 2016 Submission Period:

-In addition to the reporting requirements listed above, beginning in 2016, a manufacturer will be required to report the manufacturing (or import) volume of a chemical on the TSCA Inventory for each calendar year since the last principal reporting year.
+In addition to reporting the manufacturing (or importing) volume of a chemical at a single site, manufacturing data and processing and use data, and identifying consumer and commercial categories associated with the reportable chemical, beginning in 2016, a manufacturer will be required to report the manufacturing (or import) volume of a chemical on the TSCA Inventory for each calendar year since the last principal reporting year.
 In this case, manufacturers will need to report the chemical's volume for 2012, 2013, 2014, and 2015.
 If, during any calendar year, the volume of chemical manufactured (or imported) is 25,000 pounds or more, manufacturers (and importers) are required to report manufacturing and processing and use information on the chemical.